Curation Suite™ FAQ

 What if I Already Own the Curation Suite™ Plugin?

 Adding the Listening Engine is easy to do.
-Go to the members area and log-in to add the Listening Engine to your existing account at the lower price.
+Go to the members area and log-in to add the Listening Engine with full credit for your previous purchase.

 Is the Listening Engine a Plugin?